aboutcoders/file-distribution-bundle/README.md

 ## Installation

-Add the AbcJobBundle to your `composer.json` file
+Add the AbcFileDistributionBundle to your `composer.json` file

 ```json
 {